heavenstay/mac-move-mouse/README.md

 ---

 ## **⚠️ Disclaimer**
-This is for **educational purposes only.** If your manager **judges productivity by an "active" status,** maybe it's time to look for a better job. 😆
+This project is for **educational purposes only**.
+Use it responsibly and don’t get fired. 😆